-David Boukal [Head, Assoc.
-Prof.]
+David Boukal [Head, Prof.]

 I am broadly interested in processes that shape the life histories of individuals and the dynamics of populations and entire communities.
 My main focus is on aquatic habitats and on the various forms of human impact (warming, eutrophication, pollution, habitat modification, fishing and other forms of exploitation, and more recently also invasive species) that usually makes life more difficult for the critters that live there.